Overcoming Negative Equity on a Car and Steering Toward Financial Freedom

 What is Negative Equity On A Car, and Why Does It Matter?

-Imagine you have a toy car that you bought using some of your saved-up money.
-Over time, that toy car might get some scratches, maybe lose a tire, and not be as shiny as when you first got it.
-Now, let's say you want to trade it with your friend, but they think it's not as valuable anymore because of the wear and tear.
-But you still owe your brother or sister some money because they lent you a bit to buy the toy in the first place.
-This is like having negative equity in the world of grown-ups.
-It means you owe more money on something, like a real car than what it's currently worth.
+Imagine you bought a toy car using some saved-up money.
+Over time, the toy car gets scratches, loses a tire, and isn’t as shiny as when you first got it.
+Now, imagine wanting to trade it with a friend, but they think it’s less valuable because of the wear and tear.
+Meanwhile, you still owe your sibling money because they lent you some money to buy it.
+This situation mirrors negative equity in the real world: owing more on something, like a car, than it’s worth.

 Why does this matter for car owners?